samhattangady/fellowship/content/jams/hiveminder.md

 <br><br>
 <div class="note">
-note: The end of that got a little more personal than I had intended.
+note: The end of that got a little more than I had intended.
 But I will keep it in.
 I think it's something that a lot of devs face, and maybe don't talk about.
 So hopefully it helps.
 </div>